Mageti/http-tunnel/README.md

 ### Tunnel Client

-Start the tunnel client which listen on the local machine.
-The command needs local port parameter, the remote tunnel server and its port, and the target that the client want to connect to.
+Start the tunnel client which listens on the local machine.
+The command needs local port parameter, the remote tunnel server and its port, and the target that the client wants to connect to.
+The `-s` parameter enables SSL.

-    python tunnel.py -p <client_port> -r <tunnel_server_host>:<tunnel_server_port> <target_host>:<target_port>
+    `python tunnel.py -p <client_port> -r <tunnel_server_host>:<tunnel_server_port> <target_host>:<target_port>`

 When this command is executed, the client sends a http request to establish the tunnel with the remote tunnel server.
 The tunnel server will then establish a TCP connection with the target server.
+When you don't specify a port with the `-p` parameter, the client reads traffic from stdin and writes responses to stdout.

 ### Example